cedricgrothues/home-automation/README.md

 ### About the project

-Home Automation is a distributed smart home system largely written in Go, Rust and Dart[<sup>1</sup>](#1).
+Home Automation is a distributed smart home system largely written in Go, Rust, and Dart.
 It's mostly meant as a learning opportunity rather than a production-ready system.

-The client has been built using the [Flutter](https://flutter.dev/) framework, which allows to build an app for mobile, desktop & web, from a single codebase.
+The client uses the [Flutter](https://flutter.dev/) framework, which allows building an app for mobile, desktop & web, from a single codebase.

 <p align="center">
   <img src=".github/screenshots/setup_light.png" width="256" hspace="4">